FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Message structure abstractions

 **Field**–carries a specific business meaning (semantics) as described in FIX specifications or other protocol.
 A pointer to a field is a **fieldRef**.
 The data domain of a field is either a datatype or a code set.

 **Datatype**–the value space of a class of fields.
-FIX has about 20 datatypes.
+For example, FIX tag=value encoding has about 20 datatypes.

 **Code set**–a set of valid values of a field.
 They must all be of the same datatype.

-**Component**–a sequence of fields and nested components.
-There are two types of components, common block and repeating group.
-A common block is a component designed to be specified once in detail but reused in multiple message types by reference.
+**Component**–a sequence of fields and nested components and/or groups.
+A component is designed to be specified once in detail but reused in multiple message types by reference.
 A pointer to a component is a **componentRef**.

-**Group, or repeating group**–like a common block but with one additional feature: it represents an *array of* blocks to be sent on the wire.
+**Group, or repeating group**–an *array of* components to be sent on the wire.
 A pointer to a group is a **groupRef**.

 **Message**–a unit of information sent on the wire between counterparties.
-A message is composed of components and fields.
+A message is composed of components, groups, and fields.
 A pointer to a message is a **messageRef**.

 ### General Purpose Datatypes